top of page

 At the same time, Amadeus brought two of his new Gordinis T32 for the first time, which were driven by Manzon and da Silva Ramos, while Pilette got the good old T16.

 The last factory team to take part in the French Grand Prix was the British Vanwall, this time represented by as many as three drivers.
-Considering that Trintignant had temporarily joined Bugatti, Tony Vandervell invited Mike Hawthorn to replace the Frenchman, who, in the absence of his main BRM team, was glad to have the opportunity to try out another British car and became the teammate of the American Harry Schell.
+Considering that Trintignant had temporarily joined Bugatti, Tony Vandervell invited Mike Hawthorn to replace the Frenchman, who, in the absence of his main BRM team, was glad to have the opportunity to try out a new Vanwall car and became the teammate of the American Harry Schell.
 However, an even bigger surprise was the appearance of the chief designer Colin Chapman at the wheel of the third Vanwall, who decided to experience all the advantages and disadvantages of the car developed and became the third driver of the British team.

 Qualification